emmahewson/island-bees/README.md

 - [python3-openid:](https://pypi.org/project/python3-openid/) Set of python packages to support the use of teh OpenID decentralised identity system
 - [sqlparse:](https://pypi.org/project/sqlparse/) SQL parser for Python
 - [urllib3:](https://pypi.org/project/urllib3/) HTTP client for Python

+### Databases
+- [SQLITE:](https://docs.djangoproject.com/en/4.1/ref/databases/#sqlite-notes) Used as the built in Django database for development
+- [Elephant SQL:](https://www.elephantsql.com/) Postgres-based database host.
+Used to host the database for the live production app.

 ### Other Tools